-Apartment rental sites allow people to rent out an individual room, couch, or entire apartment.
-The host lists their place online, posts photos, writes a description, and, presto, they make extra money with the unused space.
+Apartment rental sites allow locals to rent out an individual room, shared space (such as a couch in a living room), or entire home/apartment.
+The host lists their place online, posts photos, writes a description, hit publish, and, presto, they can start to make extra money with the unused space.

-The booking process is like booking any other type of accommodation.
-You search online, find a place you like, create an account, and request a booking.
+The booking process is like booking any other type of accommodation online.
+You search the database, find a place you like, create an account, and request a booking.
 When the owner accepts, you are sent a confirmation.
-(See below on how to find the perfect place.)

 Who is this for?

-If you want to travel the world but aren’t into the hostel scene and can’t afford hotels, this is the perfect compromise.
-A rental will be a lot quieter and more relaxing than a hostel.
-You’ll also be able to cook your own food, helping keep costs down on your long trip.
+Or maybe, like me, you love the hostel scene but occasionally need more space and privacy.
+An apartment rental will be a lot quieter and more relaxing than a hostel since you won’t need to be around as many people (or as much noise).
+You’ll also be able to cook your own food, helping keep costs down on your trip.

-With a big group or a family?
+Traveling with friends or a big group?
 This is definitely the option for you.
-Squeezing a bunch of people into these apartments will be much cheaper per person than a room in a hostel or hotel.
-Plus, you get space to spread out and relax in.
+Squeezing a bunch of people into a rental home/apartment will be much cheaper per person than a room in a hostel or hotel.
+Plus, you get space to spread out and relax.
 Dorm rooms and cramped hotels don’t give you a lot of “me” time.

-I’ve been lucky.
-I’ve never had a bad host on these sites.
-There was only one space place in London that was a bit smaller than advertised but that’s a minor thing.
-I avoided bad hosts in part because I use the same criteria for sites like Airbnb as I do for Couchsurfing.
+In order to find suitable accommodation, I use the same criteria for sites like Airbnb as I do for Couchsurfing.
 This lets me weed out bad listings.
-Here is what to keep keep in mind when looking for a host:
+Here is what to keep in mind when looking for a host:

 - Do they reply often? – You don’t want your inquiry to go unanswered.
 These sites show the percentage of messages hosts reply to.
 The higher the better.

-- Have they been someone else’s guest before? – If they were someone’s guest and that went well, it’s likely they aren’t going to be crazy.
+- Have they been someone else’s guest before? – If they were someone’s guest and that went well, it’s likely that they will be reliable.

 But the more points a place meets, the safer I feel.